 Our product candidates may also require specific formulations to work effectively and these rights may be held by others.
 We may develop products containing our compounds and pre-existing pharmaceutical compounds.
-We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify as necessary or important to our business operations.
+We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify as necessary or important to our business.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all, which could harm our business.
-We may need to cease use of the compositions or methods covered by such third-party intellectual property rights and may need to seek to develop alternative approaches that do not infringe on such intellectual property rights which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
+We may need to seek to develop alternative approaches that do not infringe on such intellectual property rights which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
 Even if we are able to obtain a license, it may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 In that event, we may be required to expend significant time and resources to develop or license replacement technology.